jxnblk/rebranch/README.md

 # Rebranch

-React context-based, conditional rendering component for A/B experiments
+React context-based, conditional rendering components for A/B experiments

 **Requires React v16.3.0 and up**